Thursday, May 21, 2026

 The latter part of the album departs a little bit from the tone it began with - a little less heavy-hitting on 'song'-ness, and is more experimental and noodle-y- perhaps hinting already that Oddleaf is not content without a little boundary-pushing playfulness.

-The backup vocals are also noteworthy- tasteful and distinct.
-Everyone except the drummer is noted to have added their voices- which creates more distinction in the Oddleaf sound.
+The backup vocals are also noteworthy.
+Everyone except the drummer is noted to have added their voices- which creates more distinction to the Oddleaf sound.

 I could go on, but let's leave it there.
 My score is 5 bones out of 5- partly because they just appeared out of nowhere with a super fresh unique sound.
-It's a spectacular album- full of nuance and well-thought-through passages and interludes, with both a serious and a fun-side without the slightest air of pretension or even ambition to be anything but a young band with a vision .
-Thank-you, Oddleaf.
+It's a spectacular debut- full of nuance and well-thought-through passages and interludes, with both a serious and a lighter-side.
+They are without the slightest air of pretension or even ambition trying to be anything other than what they are: a young band with a vision.
+Thank-you, Oddleaf, for sharing that.

 Friday, June 7, 2024